Coolest Pirate of the Caribbean Party Ideas

-For my son, Joshua's sixth birthday he had a Pirate party.
+For my son, Joshua’s sixth birthday he had a Pirate party that was inspired by Pirate of the Caribbean.
 We had his birthday at a park beside the beach so I could do a treasure hunt and have the kids dig for treasure in the sand.

 For the Pirate of the Caribbean costumes I cut triangles of black material and vests and stitched half with white bias around the edge and half with black to stop them fraying.
 We had two teams of pirates – the blacks and the whites.